voki97/yacht-booking-application/README.md

 # Yacht Booking Application

 Welcome to the Yacht Booking Application!
-This project is a simplified demonstration of a yacht booking system designed to showcase core features and best practices.
+This project is a simplified demonstration of a yacht booking system.
+With this project, I want to showcase the Java, Spring Boot, SQL, HTML, JavaScript, CSS fundamentals.
+Also, for the first time, I am using JasperReports to generate booking confirmation reports.

 ## Features

 - **Yacht Listings**: Browse available yachts with details such as name, type, and price per day.
-- **Booking Functionality**: Book a yacht by providing your name and selecting a yacht.
+- **Booking Functionality**: Book a yacht by selecting a yacht.
-- **Discount Management**: Apply discounts to your bookings.
+- **Discount Management**: Apply discounts to your bookings, if you know the discount code.
 - **Report Generation**: Generate booking confirmation reports.
-- **User Interface**: Clean and intuitive interface for easy navigation.
+- **User Interface**: Intuitive interface for easy navigation.

 ## How to Use

 1. **View Yacht Listings**: Visit the application to see the available yachts.
+Available yachts are displayed on application home page.
-2. **Book a Yacht**: Select a yacht, provide your name, and submit the booking form.
+2. **Book a Yacht**: Select a yacht and submit the booking form.
 3. **Apply Discounts**: If applicable, enter a discount code during the booking process.
 4. **Generate Reports**: Upon completing a booking, you can view or download a booking confirmation report.

 ## Setup and Installation

 1. [Clone](#setup-and-installation-1) the repository to your local machine.
-2. To start the application by running an HTTP server, open frontend directory and follow the instructions provided in [documentation](frontend/FrontendDOC.md) file.
+2. To start the application, open frontend directory and follow the instructions provided in [documentation](frontend/FrontendDOC.md) file.
 3. For the backend setup, follow the instructions provided in the backend directory, [documentation](backend/BackendDOC.md) file .
-4. Access the application in your web browser and start exploring!
+4. Access the application in your web browser.

 ## Features
 1. **Yacht Listings**: Display a list of available yachts.